Read how business travelers are saving time by using Asia business airports to get them closer to downtown.

 |Distance from Downtown||15km||47km|

-Visitors to Shanghai can save themselves the long trip out to Pudong airport by flying (or catching a train) from the Hongqiao transport hub.
+Visitors to Shanghai can save themselves the long trip out to Pudong airport by flying from the Hongqiao transport hub, which as well as being an airport is also one of China's largest train stations.

 There are a small number of international flights operating from terminal 1 and it's compact size means check-in and passing immigration is much faster than at Pudong.